 Petitioning the Probate Court for a guardianship or conservatorship should be the last option to be used rather than the first.
-This note will therefore explore some of the alternatives to appointing a guardian or conservator.
-These options are designed to be less intrusive on the life of the ward and less expensive than court proceedings.
+These alternative options are designed to be less intrusive on the life of the ward and less expensive than court proceedings.

 durable power of attorney (see below for more information) appointing another person called an attorney-in-fact to handle their financial affairs and to make other decisions for them.
 A durable power of attorney differs from an ordinary power of attorney because it survives the incapacity of the principal.
 The document, to be a durable power of attorney, must contain the words "This power of attorney shall not be affected by disability of the principal," or "This power of attorney shall become effective upon the disability of the principal," or similar words showing the intent of the principal that the authority conferred shall be exercisable notwithstanding his or her disability, the authority of the attorney-in-fact or agent is exercisable by him or her as provided in the power on behalf of the principal notwithstanding later disability or incapacity of the principal or later uncertainty as to whether the principal is dead or alive.
 For this alternative to be available, the principal must be able to execute the power of attorney while still competent and able to understand what he or she is signing.
 If the document was validly executed, the attorney in fact may handle the principal's affairs after the principal is no longer able to do so.
 An attorney in fact may also act for the principal when the principal is under no disability if the documents authorize such actions.
 An attorney in fact may not act after they learn of the principal's death.
 From that point, only a personal representative has the authority to act for the deceased.